 What Health Services am I covered for?

 What are my maximums for each category? (dollar amount)

 Up to what amount is covered per each visit?
 Is it different for initial visits versus follow-ups?

-Does my plan cover Counsellors or only Psychologist?
+Does my plan cover Counsellors or only Psychologist or Social Workers?